JefTek/msgraph-sdk-powershell/src/DeviceManagement/DeviceManagement/docs/v1.0/Update-MgDeviceManagement.md

       - `[Id <String>]`: Read-only.
       - `[AcceptedDateTime <DateTime?>]`: DateTime when the terms were last accepted by the user.
       - `[AcceptedVersion <Int32?>]`: Most recent version number of the T&C accepted by the user.
       - `[TermsAndConditions <IMicrosoftGraphTermsAndConditions1>]`: A termsAndConditions entity represents the metadata and contents of a given Terms and Conditions (T&C) policy.
-T&C policies’ contents are presented to users upon their first attempt to enroll into Intune and subsequently upon edits where an administrator has required re-acceptance.
+T&C policies' contents are presented to users upon their first attempt to enroll into Intune and subsequently upon edits where an administrator has required re-acceptance.
 They enable administrators to communicate the provisions to which a user must agree in order to have devices enrolled into Intune.
       - `[UserDisplayName <String>]`: Display name of the user whose acceptance the entity represents.
       - `[UserPrincipalName <String>]`: The userPrincipalName of the User that accepted the term.
     - `[Assignments <IMicrosoftGraphTermsAndConditionsAssignment[]>]`: The list of assignments for this T&C policy.